hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 [EDITOR'S NOTE: we will track current proposals to improve ECN resolution here.
-DCTCP uses higher marking rate and lower response rate to get high resolution marking; we have ints, which are much more powerful, if we can find an algorithm simple enough for path elements to use.]
+DCTCP uses higher marking rate and lower response rate to get high resolution marking; we have ints, which are more powerful, if we can find an algorithm simple enough for path elements to use.]

-### Path element identity
+## Path element identity

 Path elements can describe themselves using the following key/value pairs: